azer/boxcars-archived/README.md

 ## Security

-Once you enable `-secure`, boxcars switches from root user to a basic user after starting the server.
+Once you enable `-secure`, boxcars switches from root user to a basic user after starting the server on specified port.

 ```bash
 $ sudo boxcars -port=80 -secure example.json
 ```

+UID and GID is set to 1000 by default.
+You can specify by -uid and -gid parameters.

 ## Logging